Given my travel history, I regularly get asked which is my favourite country in the world….. Honestly, that’s easy. New Zealand every time!

 I am torn on Ethiopia.
 Addis is a crap hole full of touts.
 And there are more and more busloads of Italian tourists.
 And whenever you stop to pee, anywhere in the country, you will be surrounded by kids while your pants are down asking for a pen or a sweet.
 However, there is nothing like going to Bet Giorgis in Lalibela at dawn for the services, or climbing up to the ancient monasteries in the Gheralta (although some are men only, like Debre Damo).
 I loved it, and have developed a real love for Injera.
-I have been back, and am planning to go again to Harar to see the hyenas at some point, as well as see the Danakil depression (which was closed to tourists last time I went)
+I have been back several times, most recently early this year.
+Blog posts here

 Sossusvlei alone merits a visit to Namibia.
 Big red dunes, amazing old trees, and stunning sunrises – if you have extra cash take a balloon ride at dawn.
 With more time, you can fly up the skeleton coast, cruise around Windhoek (which wins my vote for the most zen capital in Africa), and go on safari in Etosha.
 Originally colonised by the Germans, the efficiency and organisation remains!